RibirX/Ribir/doc/framework.md

 Widget doesn't update or rebuild subtree immediately when its state changed.
 It's just mark this widget need to rebuild and wait until the widget tree rebuild.

 The widget tree update from top to bottom.
 If a bottom widget removed because its ancestor rebuild, its update or rebuild auto be canceled.
-Even if `CombinationWidget` require rebuild, itself must be rebuild, but that not mean `Holiday` will reconstruct the total subtree, the `Key`may help us to reduce many cost in some case.
+Even if `CombinationWidget` require rebuild, itself must be rebuild, but that not mean `Ribir` will reconstruct the total subtree, the `Key`may help us to reduce many cost in some case.

 ### Key

-`Key` helps `Holiday` to track what widgets add, remove and changed.
-So `Holiday` can modify the widget tree and the render tree minimally.
+`Key` helps `Ribir` to track what widgets add, remove and changed.
+So `Ribir` can modify the widget tree and the render tree minimally.
 A `Key` should unique for each widget under the same father.

 The widget tree rebuilds base on widget diff.
 Work like below: